petrilli/recipes/misc/texas-style-brisket-rub.md

 should feel free to have your own, and in-fact, I insist.

 My use of sugar here might be consider herasy, but so be it.
 I like it.
+If you want to see good instructions for the brisket itself, please take a look at [this web page](http://amazingribs.com/recipes/beef/texas_brisket.html).

 ## Ingredients